 Nowadays, it's pretty much impossible to go a day without seeing someone share an article on why designers should learn how to code.
 What people are forgetting is that collaboration is a two-way street.
 Developers are also capable of learning design — and they should — as designers should learn how to code.

-Pitfalls of a non-collaborative interaction:
+Jump to heading Pitfalls of a non-collaborative interaction:

 - Communication between designer and developer is broken (or totally absent);